JackieHanLab/D-CE/README.md

 - **visualization.m**
 Matlab codes to visualize the D-CE reconstructed structure of E7.5 Geo-seq;
 - **expE7.5allsample.txt**
-An example data of Geo-seq gene expression matrix, with genes on the columns and samples on the rows;
+An example of input data from Geo-seq gene E7.5 sample, with genes on the columns and samples on the rows, there no need for rownames and colnames;
 - **Info.mat**
-Annotation information of the example data, including layer, germ layer of E7.5 and color for visualization;
+Sample annotation information of the example input data, including layer, germ layer of E7.5 and color for visualization;
 - **D-CE_windows**
 Windows version of the main function of spatial reconstruction, includes the codes for expression matrix normalization, pair-wise distance calculation and dimensionality reduction based on coalescent embedding and integrated into one function;
 &emsp;-**spatial_reconstruct.exe**